howyoungchen/label-studio-Yolo-backend/README.md

 4. Clone this repository and copy the Python file to the appropriate directory in your Label Studio ML Backend setup.
 5. Configure your Label Studio project to use the Label-Studio-Yolo-Backend.

+**Important Note**: In some cases, you might need to modify the `get_local_path` function in the `model.py` file of the `label-studio-ml` library.
+Please refer to this [issue comment](https://github.com/heartexlabs/label-studio-ml-backend/issues/143#issuecomment-1495685625) for more details and a potential solution.

 ## Acknowledgements

 This project was developed with the help of the GPT-4 language model, which also assisted in the creation of this README file.